microsoft/sqldev/pages/go/rhel/az/az-go-rhel-1.md

     export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
     ```

-You may also have to [install git](https://git-scm.com/downloads) on your machine, to make future calls to "go get" work.
+Then reload your profile, and confirm that go is on the path:

+    ```terminal
+    source .profile
+    which go
+    ```

-## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server
+## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for Azure SQL DB

-{% include partials/install_sqlcmd_linux_ubuntu.md %}

-## Step 1.4 Install The Azure CLI and Login to Azure

-{% include partials/download_azure_cli.md %}
+{% include partials/az-install_sqlcmd_linux_rhel.md %}

-> You have successfully installed and setup GoLang and mssql-tools on your Ubuntu computer.
-You now have everything you need to start writing your Go apps with Azure SQL!
+> You have successfully installed and setup GoLang and mssql-tools on your RHEL computer.
+You now have everything you need to start writing your Go apps with Azure SQL DB!